 During her 15 years at the helm, Telle grew the organization’s revenues from $1M annually to more than $22M.
-She worked with staff, volunteers, and the AnitaB.org Board of Trustees to create and develop high impact programs that include Top Companies for Women Technologists, a national program that recognizes companies committed to building workplaces where women technologists can thrive, as well as the AnitaB.org Communities, local groups of women technologists and their allies.
+She worked with staff, volunteers, and the AnitaB.org Board of Trustees to create and develop high impact programs that include Top Companies for Women Technologists, a national program that recognizes companies committed to building workplaces where women technologists can thrive, as well as the AnitaB.org Local communities — a growing network of regional groups of women technologists and their allies.
 And, perhaps most importantly, Telle has been committed to demonstrating the business value of diversity and the importance of engaging the full talent of the workforce in order to to drive innovation.

 Our Ongoing Mission

 In 2017, we welcomed Brenda Darden Wilkerson — founder of the original Computer Science for All movement — as our new President and CEO.
 We also adopted a new name, AnitaB.org, which honors our founder while reflecting a warmer, more personal approach and offering a strong reminder of our nonprofit mission.